Contact Us Today! 512-454-7548

 5-99 years

-The penalties for identity theft may be enhanced when the offense is committed against an elderly individual or when the offender committed the offense to facilitate the commission of a registerable sex offense.
+The penalties for identity theft may be enhanced when the criminal offense is committed against an elderly individual or when the offender committed the offense to facilitate the commission of a registerable sex offense.

 Additionally, identity theft may lead to federal charges if it involves interstate activities or breaches federal laws.
 Such cases can result in stricter penalties and longer jail terms.
 The Texas Identity Theft Enforcement and Protection Act also outlines possible civil penalties.